AI-Driven Robotics for Optics: Methods

 The robotic arm executes pick-and-place operations by integrating global and local visual feedback with precise end-effector control.
 For each task, the system is first provided with the unique identifier corresponding to the desired optical component.
 The global stereo vision system, composed of two overhead 4K cameras, detects the ArUco markers affixed to the component's casing and computes its $(x, y)$ position and orientation relative to the optical table.

-Following coarse localization, the robotic arm approaches the component using a pre-defined trajectory optimized to minimize collision risks.
+Following coarse localization, the robotic arm approaches the component using a pre-defined trajectory that first elevates the end effector above the tallest components in the workspace, thereby minimizing collision risks before descending to engage the target.
 During the final approach phase, a secondary camera mounted on the robot’s end-effector provides high-resolution, close-range visual feedback.
 This enables fine alignment of the gripper with the standardized indentation designed into each casing, ensuring a secure and precise engagement during pickup.

 Upon successful acquisition, the robotic system can perform a variety of manipulation tasks.
 These include translational movements along prescribed paths, such as following a laser beam propagation line, or rotational adjustments along the polar and azimuthal angles for component alignment.
 For placement operations, the system receives target $(x, y)$ coordinates and orientation data.
 The robot translates the component to the desired location and gently deposits it onto the optical table.